 Agricultural Science and Technology Indicators

-This report focuses on developments in investments, human resource capacity, and research outputs in African agricultural research during 2000–2014.
+Now available in French translation, this report focuses on developments in investments, human resource capacity, and research outputs in African agricultural research during 2000–2014.
 It finds that, although SSA countries have made progress honoring regionwide CAADP commitments, growth in agricultural research investments has lagged considerably behind spending on other agricultural areas, such as farm support, subsidies, and irrigation.
 More about the report.